Cancer Alley: History

-Following an oil and gas boom around the time of World War II, a number of refineries spawned along the Mississippi River near the Gulf Coast.
-Many of these facilities were previously located in major population centers, such as Baton Rouge and New Orleans, but during the 1950s, many sought to migrate to less densely populated places.
-Many relocated to the small communities along the river between New Orleans and Baton Rouge, often located on former plantation sites adjacent to communities with significant or majority African American populations.
+Following an oil and gas boom around the time of World War II, a number of refineries were established along the Mississippi River near the Gulf Coast.
+During the 1950s, many of these facilities relocated from populous areas, such as Baton Rouge and New Orleans, to less densely populated locations.
+Many relocated to the small communities along the Mississippi River between New Orleans and Baton Rouge, often located on former plantation sites adjacent to communities with significant or majority African American populations.

 By the 1970s, the area had a proliferation of plants producing vinyl chloride, nitrogen fertilizers, and chlorine.
-By the 1970s, serious air pollution and water pollution was noted by federal agencies.
-An EPA report found 66 pollutants in New Orleans drinking water, and 31 lethal chemicals in the air of Plaquemine.
+During this time, serious air pollution and water pollution was noted by federal agencies.
+A United States Environmental Protection Agency (EPA) report found 66 pollutants in New Orleans drinking water, and 31 lethal chemicals in the air of Plaquemine.
 In 1976, Coast Guard divers retrieving sediment samples from a bayou suffered second-degree burns on their hands.
 By the early 1980s, residents in the neighborhood of Good Hope had grown accustomed to regular fires at a local oil refinery, and developed their own informal evacuation plans for their occurrences.
 Despite the known problems with pollution, the petrochemical industry in the area continued unabated, and even continued expanding.
 In the early 1980s, an oil refinery purchased the land of Good Hope for expansion.

 Beginning in the 1980s, locals also perceived certain species of plants and animals becoming less common.
 By 1988, locals began referring to an area in Chalmette in St. Bernard Parish as "Cancer Alley".
 The "alley" later grew to encompass an eighty-five-mile stretch along the Mississippi River stretching from New Orleans to Baton Rouge and includes the parishes of East Baton Rouge, West Baton Rouge, Iberville, Ascension, St. James, St. John the Baptist, St. Charles, Jefferson, Orleans, St. Bernard, and Plaquemines.
+Cancer Alley in a larger sense extends further west along the Gulf Coast into Texas to the area of Freeport, Texas.

 Industrial plants emitting toxic waste in Louisiana continued to proliferate in the 21st century.
 According to EPA data, the number of industrial plants in Louisiana that reported their toxic releases grew from 255 to 320 from 1988 to 2017, an increase of 25%, even as the number of such plants nationwide dropped by 16% over that period.

 Per a 2003 study that surveyed 11 plants in St. James Parish, researchers found that the plants employed between 4.9% and 19.4% African Americans, which is low in comparison to the overall population of the county (49.2% in 2000).